 Garry Carneal, JD, MA, is a leading expert in health care.
 He has researched, written and published extensively on quality, medical management, information technology and regulatory trends.
 He has established a track record helping trade associations, accreditation organizations, and other health-related businesses scale-up nationally.
 During his career, Mr. Carneal has brought to market over 20 accreditation programs that have been recognized by 45 states and three federal agencies.

 Mr. Carneal is both the founder and CEO of Schooner Strategies, a healthcare-focused consulting firm and co-founder of RegQuest, an online regulatory compliance resource.
-He also serves as the Senior Policy Advisor to The Kennedy Forum, Board Chair for RadSite which provides cost-effective and simple-to-use accreditation programs in advanced diagnostic imaging and on several committees for the Case Management Society of America.
+He also serves as the Senior Policy Advisor to The Kennedy Forum, Board Chair for RadSite which provides accreditation programs in advanced diagnostic imaging.
+He also serves on several non-profit boards including the Population Health Impact Institute.

 Mr. Carneal received an undergraduate degree from Washington & Lee University, a master’s degree from Yale University and a law degree from the University of Virginia.